NOUIY/aws-cdk-guide/v2/testing.md

 ------

-### Capturing<a name="testing_fine_grained_capture"></a>
+### Capturing<a name="testing-fine-grained-capture"></a>

-It's often useful to test properties to make sure they follow specific formats, or have the same value as another property, without needing to know their exact values ahead of time\.
-The `assertions` module provides this capability in its [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions.Capture.html](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions.Capture.html) class\.
+It's often useful to test properties to make sure they follow specific formats, or have the same value as another property, without needing to know their exact values ahead of time.
+The `assertions` module provides this capability in its [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions.Capture.html](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions.Capture.html) class.

-By specifying a `Capture` instance in place of a value in `hasResourceProperties`, that value is retained in the `Capture` object\.
-The actual captured value can be retrieved using the object's `as` methods, including `asNumber()`, `asString()`, and `asObject`, and subjected to test\.
-Use `Capture` with a matcher to specify the exact location of the value to be captured within the resource's properties, including serialized JSON properties\.
+By specifying a `Capture` instance in place of a value in `hasResourceProperties`, that value is retained in the `Capture` object.
+The actual captured value can be retrieved using the object's `as` methods, including `asNumber()`, `asString()`, and `asObject`, and subjected to test.
+Use `Capture` with a matcher to specify the exact location of the value to be captured within the resource's properties, including serialized JSON properties.

-The following example tests to make sure that the starting state of our state machine has a name beginning with `Start`\.
-It also tests that this state is present within the list of states in the machine\.
+The following example tests to make sure that the starting state of our state machine has a name beginning with `Start`.
+It also tests that this state is present within the list of states in the machine.

 ------
 #### [ TypeScript ]